 Cream cheese frosting

-I use a simple cream cheese frosting because together with pumpkin it makes the best cake possible.
+I use a simple cream cheese frosting because, when paired with pumpkin, it makes the best cake possible.

 It's easy to make (mix powdered sugar with butter and cream cheese), keeps well in the refrigerator for several weeks, and there are usually some leftovers.